artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

    :width: 95%
    :alt: Finding aid details comparison - Full details vs Inventory summary

-**Generate Finding Aid as public user**: This setting determines whether or not :term:`Draft <draft record>` records are included in the PDF generated, as well as :term:`physical storage` information, depending on your Visible elements settings for physical storage.
+**Generate Finding Aid from public records**: This setting determines whether or not :term:`Draft <draft record>` records are included in the PDF generated, as well as :term:`physical storage` information, depending on your Visible elements settings for physical storage.